viktor-nikolov/Zynq-XADC-DMA-lwIP/README.md

 XSysMon_SetCalibEnables( &XADCInstance, CalibrationEnables );
 ```

-### Measurement precision—practical example
+### Measurement precision—a practical example

 How precise can the XADC measurement be?
 Judging by my specimen of the [Cora Z7](https://digilent.com/reference/programmable-logic/cora-z7/start), it can be pretty precise when you use averaging.

-I connected a voltage reference to the
+I connected a voltage reference to the unipolar auxiliary

 no averaging: Mean Value: 2.49800 V